6rayWa1cher/quizzer/README.md

 ### Without docker compose

 I haven't done that but you could try running several ```npm run start*:dev``` for each service.
-Dont forget to start rabbitmq and postgres and pass proper setting.
+Dont forget to start rabbitmq and postgres and pass proper settings.

 ## For prod